-Like other elements of inline skating, wheels have seen their fair share of advancements over the years.
-Wheels that you find on modern inline skates are manufactured from polyurethane.
+Wheels that you find in modern inline skates are manufactured from polyurethane.
 Seldom will you find wheels made of any other material, unlike decades ago when inline skating began its emergence.
 Many skates manufactured in the 1980s and 1990s had plastic wheels, which were ineffective and cracked easily.
 One of the most notable things about inline skate wheels is that they are available in a variety of sizes, shapes, and hardness ratings (Durometers).
-Due to the overwhelming selection that is available, it's good to know that most wheels are designed for a specific type of use; therefore, it's easier to decipher which wheel you need to get for your skate.

-Inline wheel sizing is measured by diameter and stated in millimeters (mm).
-Wheel diameters will vary in size from very small (57mm or below), to very large (up to 100mm).
+Inline wheel sizing is measured by diameter and stated in millimetres (mm).
+Wheel diameters will vary in size from very small (57 mm or below), to very large (up to 100 mm).
 The variances exist due to the different types of skates that are available.
 Very large wheels are most commonly found on racing skates because larger wheels allow for higher speeds.
-Smaller wheels on the other hand offer faster acceleration and deceleration, which is why most skates do not utilize the larger wheel sizes mentioned previously.
-To provide you with a general idea of the wheel diameters you will find across the different skate types, here is a short breakdown:
+Smaller wheels on the other hand offer faster acceleration and deceleration, they are suitable for beginners and casual users.

 - Harder in-line wheels are faster but provide a less comfortable ride on uneven ground and they'll absorb even less shock.
 On the other hand, they're more durable and therefore will last longer and wear less.

 - Softer in-line wheels are slower but offer a more comfortable ride.
 With softness you'll have to account for a shorter lifespan and decreased durability.

 Extending the Life of Your Wheels

 It is recommended that wheels are regularly rotated so that they are worn down evenly.